 A political struggle between President President Salva Kiir and his former deputy Machar led to a civil war in 2013 and rekindled old ethnic disputes between Kiir's Dinka and Machar's Nuer people.
 A peace deal in August has halted the violence, which has resulted in ethnic massacres and widespread gang rape.

 More than 10,000 people have been killed so far with over 2 million displaced.
-Around 13,000 UN peacekeepers are still protecting and lodging more than100,000 people
+Around 13,000 UN peacekeepers are still protecting and lodging more than 100,000 people in South Sudan.

 rs/jm (AP, dpa, Reuters)